Turning Everyday Places into Playspaces

 Using our play infrastructure expertise, KABOOM! has created the Play Everywhere Playbook to detail the principals behind the best Play Everywhere concepts and provide steps and examples for putting them into practice.

-To help more cities use Play Everywhere concepts as a solution for their communities, KABOOM! has activated our partners (and made new partners) to launch grant programs and challenges to find the best Play Everywhere ideas.
+To help more cities use Play Everywhere concepts as a solution for their communities, KABOOM! has activated our partners to launch programs and challenges to find, inspire, and build Play Everywhere concepts.